-Sarah is currently handling numerous IRP appeals in the BC Supreme Court.
+Sarah regularly handles IRP appeals in the BC Supreme Court.
 Since 2010, she has secured the return of drivers licenses for hundred of clients in B.C.
 She has also been successful in having driving prohibitions revoked on supplementary reconsideration by the Attorney General and returned for a new review.
 Sarah was responsible for a BC Supreme Court action that sent 1,200 Immediate Roadside Prohibition files back to the Office of the Superintendent of Motor Vehicles for a re-review.

 “I hired Sarah for an IRP I received.
 She was completely straightforward, honest and concise as to the process and what it takes.
 I felt completely comfortable with her knowledge and the process she described.
 Her assistant was also amazing and returned my emails extremely fast.
 I would highly recommend anyone who needs a lawyer to contact Sarah and don’t think twice! #wewon!!”